psu-libraries/contentdmtools/readme.md

 # CONTENTdm Tools
-A set of PowerShell scripts for batch processing digital content for CONTENTdm and for batch management of existing digital collections.
+A set of PowerShell scripts for 64-bit, parallel, batch processing of digital content and metadata for CONTENTdm and for batch management of existing digital collections.
 For those who prefer one a web-based GUI is available.

 ## PowerShell Scripts
 PowerShell is a scripting language that has been included in all versions of Windows since Windows 7.
 To run Powershell scripts, you need to first run a command to allow them.
 To do this, you will need to open PowerShell with Administrative Privileges and run the following command: `Set-ExecutionPolicy Unrestricted`.
 If you are unable to run PowerShell with Administrative Privileges, you can run the following command to run scripts, but it will need to be run in every PowerShell session: `powershell.exe -ExecutionPolicy bypass`.